 In 2003 her second son was born and she took a longer pause from performances, dedicating her work mainly to painting - from commissioned pieces to her own paintings, community murals and banners for campaigns.
 She worked for a while with the Ecuadorian company "Uh-Manos", creating Puppet Theatre and music for children with environmental themes.

 In 2005 Anairda moved to live in England.
 There she rapidly became involved with the grassroots movement against Climate Change, participating in groups like Art Not Oil and The Climate Camp.
 She trained as facilitator with Seeds For Change, and years later she also trained to work with people with Dementia and Autism.
 Anairda worked for several years with the Plymouth Environment Centre and between 2009 and 2015 helped in the formation and steering of the Transition Plymouth initiative.
-She returned to her artistic path in December 2011 with a theatre debut at the "In the Flesh" festival in Plymouth.
+She returned to her artistic path in December 2011 with a theatre debut at the "In the Flesh" festival of the Theatre Barbican in Plymouth.

 During her time in the UK, Anairda has organized community and art events, participated in environmental protests, given talks and workshops on Climate Justice, Eco-feminism and Art & Social Change.
 She sits at the steering group of the Plymouth Women's Network and she is the founder and ongoing coordinator of Feminist Fusion.
 Currently Anairda is focusing on her music and in projects related to socially engaged arts.

 Anairda is a vegan and follows the indigenous spiritual traditions of America (continent).
 At present, she lives in the United Kingdom with her two children.

 At the secondary school she was awarded the Guayas' Philanthropic Society medal for her selfless work for the student community.